-Uterine Cancer Treatment Options
+Endometrial Cancer Treatment Options

 Endometrial cancer may be treated with surgery, radiation therapy, chemotherapy or hormonal therapy.
 Your medical team may recommend using a combination of treatments depending on your individual situation.

 Your treatment plan will depend on a number of factors, including: